 Food and drink

 Experience the taste of the Soul District by visiting food cart pods featuring a variety of authentic ethnic food.
 For the soul food aficionados, check out Ella’s Kitchen food cart — make sure try the catfish with banana pudding.
 Order hand-pressed hamburger patties by the pound at Stoopid Burger.
 While you’re there, walk historic Mississippi or Williams avenues, rich with quaint retail shops filled with unique fashion and wares.
+Find the famously huge and spicy Southern-style wings and salty Jojo’s at Alberta Street Market.

 Since 1921, Billy Webb’s Elks Lodge has served the African American community as a YWCA, a USO club and a safe haven for those fleeing the Vanport floods in the 1940s.

 Jimmy Mak’s, called “one of the world’s top 100 places to hear jazz” by Down Beat magazine, features noted national and local performers, including legendary jazz drummer Mel Brown, who is in residence three nights a week.
+Relax listening to more local jazz musicians at Solae’s Lounge in North Portland.

 - KBOO 90.7 – An eclectic mix of hip-hop, politics, Afrobeat and more